| | |

 Getting There

 Octopus Islands Provincial Marine Park is located off the northeast side of Quadra Island and at the southern tip of Sonora Island.
-Essentially, it’s in Okisollo Channel at the junction of Quadra, Sonora and Maurelle Islands.
+It's in Okisollo Channel at the junction of Quadra, Sonora and Maurelle Islands.
 Boaters can reference marine charts #3537 and #3539 for more information about this area.

-We launched our boat in Campbell River and made our way to the north end of Quadra Island and ducked into Okisollo Channel from there.
+We launched our boat in Campbell River, made our way to the north end of Quadra Island and ducked into Okisollo Channel from there.

-If you go this route, you’ll be travelling along Seymour Narrows.
+If you go this route, you'll be travelling along Seymour Narrows.
 This is a particularly tricky section as the current can roar through the narrows at 16 knots.
-It’s best to transit through the area at slack tide.
-However, boaters should be prepared and know how to maneuver through strong currents before attempting.
+It's best to transit through the area at slack tide.
+However, boaters should be prepared and know how to navigate strong currents before attempting it.

-If you head south out of the park, you come to Surge Narrows.
-Although this section can also be quite turbulent and can run fast, it’s less so than Seymour Narrows and is a much shorter section of powerful currents.
-It’s also a wonderful place to see.
-However, to get back to where you launched your boat, you’ll still need to travel through Seymour Narrows.
+If you head south from the park, you come to Surge Narrows.
+Although this section can also be turbulent and run fast, it's less so than Seymour Narrows and is a much shorter section of powerful currents.
+It's also a wonderful place to see.
+However, you'll still need to travel through Seymour Narrows to get back to where you launched your boat.

 To save this article for future use, please pin this image on Pinterest: